daisyliu0225/I2P_pj3_new/README.md

 # NTHU I2P3   MiniChess AI

 This is the final project for I2P2 course.
-It takes up 9 pts for the final score.
+It takes up 9 pts for the final score. <br />
-It is used to design and implement an AIthat can play the boardgame chess.
+It is used to design and implement an AI that can play the boardgame chess.

 ## What I did